 Strategic reasons may compel a firm to keep an underperforming client.
 For example, if there is not a ready replacement for Practice 2’s Client 1, a decision must be made about when to put the relationship at risk.
 Consider that Client 1 is generating $60,347 in profit, paying $39,000 ($19,833*2) of Partner 3’s salary, and absorbing $65,584 of the firm’s overhead, much of which will remain after sacking the client.
 A marketing plan to replace this underperforming client might be a better long run decision.

 By now, the value of regularly evaluating these data should be apparent.
-Our only caution is to take a constructive approach to interpreting results and effecting corrective action.
-Using these data to help attorneys improve profitability and increase income is stronger than a critical or penalty based approach.
+Our only caution is to take a constructive approach to interpret results and effecting corrective action.
+Using these data to help attorneys improve profitability and increase income is stronger than a critical or penalty-based approach.

 Our next post will focus more on interpreting results by reviewing achievable (target) profit margins.
 Future posts will include creating a useful historical and trend analysis, and how to use probability data in compensation.

 All of your previous posts are included on our blog and will be available in an eBook when the series is complete.